MicroStrategy/rest-api-docs/docs/getting-started/handle-rest-api-exceptions.md

 ---
-title: Handle REST API Errors
+title: Handle REST API errors
 description: This page provides a guidance on designing exception workflows when using MicroStrategy REST API.
 ---

 When developers use MicroStrategy REST APIs to build dynamic applications, they need to add code to handle error conditions.
 The instructions below are designed to provide a guidance on designing exception workflows when using MicroStrategy REST API.

-## 1. Understand the Status Code
+## 1. Understand the status code

 Determine whether the REST API request succeeded or failed, based on the HTTP status response code returned.